danobi/dxuuu.xyz/src/flaky.md

 % Flaky tests, or: why not to ignore mysteries

-I spent a few weeks earlier this year trying to [track down][1] a set of flaky end-to-end tests where bpftrace would occasionally cease to print output.
+I spent a few weeks earlier this year [tracking down][1] a set of flaky end-to-end tests where bpftrace would occasionally cease to print output.
 I had gotten as far as figuring out `std::cout` had [badbit][0] set after a write but had run out of ideas on how to debug it.
-At the time, I figured it was an oddity with how pipes are set up in CI, as I could never manage to reproduce this locally.
+At the time, because I could not reproduce it locally, I had assumed it was an oddity with pipes and CI and given up.

 ### The Return of the ~~King~~ Bug